superterran/mach/CONTRIBUTING.md

     make build
 ```

-Use cobra to create new feature, if needed:
+You can use cobra to create new feature, but with unit testing it may be easier to dupliate the files as they exist:

 ```bash
 cobra add <command>